 Founded as the Hebrew Immigrant Aid Society in 1881 to assist Jews fleeing pogroms in Russia and Eastern Europe, HIAS has touched the life of nearly every Jewish family in America and now welcomes all who have fled persecution.

 In New York City, the once tiny Russian Jewish population swelled by the thousands.
 They formed the Hebrew Immigrant Aid Society to provide meals, transportation and jobs for the new arrivals to Manhattan.

 A shelter was established on the Lower East Side providing dormitory space, a soup kitchen and clothing to any needy Jew.

-HIAS established a bureau on Ellis Island in 1904 providing translation services, guiding immigrants through medical screenings, arguing before the Boards of Special Enquiry to prevent deportations, and obtaining bonds to guarantee employable status.
+HIAS established a bureau on Ellis Island in 1904 providing translation services, guiding immigrants through medical screenings, arguing before the Boards of Special Inquiry to prevent deportations, and obtaining bonds to guarantee employable status.
 We lent some the $25 landing fee and sold railroad tickets at reduced rates to those headed for other cities.
 We even installed a kosher kitchen, which provided more than half a million meals to new arrivals on Ellis Island.

 HIAS also found relatives of detained immigrants.
 Six hundred immigrants were detained during just one month in 1917 because they had neither money nor friends to claim them.
 HIAS was able to locate relatives for the vast majority who were then released from Ellis Island.